How to Build a Simple and Professional Employee Performance Evaluation System

 A performance evaluation system is one of the most powerful tools for driving business growth.
 It acts as both a mirror that reflects work quality and a lever that guides employees toward the right development path.
-However, in many Thai organizations, evaluation systems remain a once-a-year formality—just paperwork that does not truly reveal employee potential.
-Below are key principles that help create an evaluation system that is practical, fair, and genuinely useful for both managers and employees.

 1. Start by Setting KPIs That Are Clear and Measurable